Latest guidance on PFAS and drinking water

 More information

-- National Health and Medical Research Council proposed new guidelines on PFAS in drinking water
+- National Health and Medical Research Council Review of PFAS in Australian drinking water webpage.

-- Minister Jackson media release Monday 21 October - NSW Government welcomes NHMRC proposed guidelines on drinking water and PFAS
+- Media release - NSW Government welcomes NHMRC updated guidelines for PFAS in drinking water (25 June 2025)

 - PFAS and health effects: For information about exposure to PFAS and the possible health effects, read the Australian Government PFAS fact sheet